Skip to main content

 *Tip: You can also create your own Samples to cater to your business needs using the Household Wizard.

-The profiling step is characterized by fact finding and creating a visual catalog of the current financial holdings/details (Asset-Map Report).
+The profiling step is characterized by fact-finding and creating a visual catalog of the current financial holdings and details (an Asset-Map Report).
 However, this process slightly varies based on whether the client is labeled prospective or existing.

 For a prospective client, it is recommended that the financial professional use Discovery online fact-finder for the client/prospect to create their own Asset-Map and Household in your book of business.

-For an existing client, a partially completed Asset-Map should be used to conduct a more thorough examination of the household’s financial instruments and current situation.
-Start an Asset-Map manually, use a stencil to add additional discussion tiles, and share it with your client asking for updates.
+For an existing client, a partially completed Asset-Map could be used to conduct a more thorough examination of the household’s financial instruments and current situation.
+Start an Asset-Map manually, use a stencil to add additional discussion tiles, and share it with your client asking to fix and fill their treasure map.

 👉 Focus Area(s): Fact-finding

-*Tip: You can also create your own Fact Finder Stencils using the Household Wizard.
+*Tip: You can also create your own Fact Finder Stencils using the Household Creation Wizard.

 3. Uncovering